 I went through the selection procedure but was knocked back.
 The Squadron Leader called me aside to tell me personally that he been told to tell me another offer was coming.
 Very mysterious.

 A couple of nights later a couple of guys in suits knocked on the door of my parents' Essendon house and asked to see me.
 They introduced themselves to me and my parents as ASIO agents and gave me business cards.
-They say they had knew I was a Duntroon drop out who had applied to join the Squadron.
-Very commendable, they said, but would i like to help the Government in another area, student surveillance.
+They say they knew I was a Duntroon drop out who had applied to join the University Squadron.
+Very commendable, they said, but would i like to help the Government in another area, student surveillance?

 The job they said was minor: to attend campus meetings and write reports.
 I was told it was the patriotic thing to do because foreign influences were infiltrating these campus groups.